forlilab/Ringtail/docs/source/api.rst

 Handling interaction parameters
 ----------------------------------
 Only AutoDock-GPU is capable of performing interaction analysis at runtime, with these results being stored in the database if present.
-If interaction analysis is not present in the input file (including ADNG SDFs and Vina PDBQTs), it will by default be added by Ringtail during data parsing, unless the user specifies ``calculate_interactions=False`` option. **This will signifcantly decrease the total database write time.** By default, the cutoff distance for being considered an interaction is 3.7 å for hydrogen bonds and 4.0 å for van der Waals interactions.
+If interaction analysis is not present in the input file (including AD6 SDFs and Vina PDBQTs), it will by default be added by Ringtail during data parsing, unless the user specifies ``calculate_interactions=False`` option. **This will signifcantly decrease the total database write time.** By default, the cutoff distance for being considered an interaction is 3.7 å for hydrogen bonds and 4.0 å for van der Waals interactions.
 If the user would like to calculate interactions with other distance cutoffs, the option ``interaction_cutoffs`` can be used.
 To be able to add interactions it is important that the receptor file is provided during database write (or that the receptor has already been saved explicitly in the database).

 .. code-block:: python

     rtc.add_results_from_files( docking_results = "ligands.sdf",
-                                docking_mode = "adng",
+                                docking_mode = "ad6",
                                 receptor_file = "receptor.json",
                                 save_receptor = True,
                                 interaction_cutoffs = [3.7, 4.0])
     # or
     rtc.add_results_from_files( docking_results = "ligands.sdf",
-                                docking_mode="adng",
+                                docking_mode="ad6",
                                 calculate_interactions = False)

 The ``interaction_tolerance`` option for AD-GPU, which clusters output poses based on RMSD, allows the user to give more leeway for poses to pass given interaction filters.
 With this option, the interactions from poses within *c* angstrom RMSD of a cluster's top pose will be appended to the interactions for that top pose.
 The theory behind this is that this gives some sense of the "fuzziness" of a given binding pose, allowing the user to filter for interactions that may not be present for the top pose specifically, but could be easily accessible to it.